Ever wondered about the different ways to meditate? There are so many styles to explore.

 Once you’ve settled down ready to begin, start to silently repeat phrases similar to:

-And as you repeat these phrases, picture the people or animals to who they apply to.
+And as you repeat these phrases, picture the people or even animals to whom they apply.

 4. Guided Meditation